 Experienced North Carolina Defense Attorneys

 Assault is a serious crime.
 As you can see, a charge of assault in any form can compromise the freedom of individuals accused of this crime.
 If you have been arrested for assault, you should consult with a knowledgeable attorney who is well-versed in the complexities of North Carolina assault law.
-Contact Caulder & Valentine today for a free consultation.
+Contact Caulder & Valentine today for a consultation.